xwu/NumericAnnex/README.md

 ## Features

-- [x] `Math`, a protocol for types that provides square root, cube root, and elementary transcendental functions.
+- [x] `Math`, a protocol for types providing square root, cube root, and elementary transcendental functions.
-- [x] `FloatingPointMath`, a protocol for floating point types that provides a selection of special functions such as the gamma function.
+- [x] `FloatingPointMath`, a protocol for floating point types providing a selection of special functions such as the gamma function.
 - [x] `Complex`, a value type to represent complex values in Cartesian form, which provides all functions required by `Math`.